buefy/buefy/.github/CONTRIBUTING.md

 * Keep it simple.
 * Performance is UX, keep it lightweight.
-* Avoid HTML-only components, if it doesn't need JavaScript, then it doesn't need Vue.
+* Avoid HTML-only components, if it doesn't need JavaScript, then it doesn't need Vue (with a few exceptions).
 * Keep.
 It.
 Simple.

 ### 3. Keep Bulma design